peter88213/novelyst_matrix/docs/usage.md

 ## Usage

-Start the matrix manager from the main menu: **Tools > Matrix**.
+- Start the matrix manager from the main menu: **Tools > Matrix**.
+- Add/Remove relationships by klicking on the nodes.

 ### Exit

-- When closing the window, changes are applied to the project.
+- When closing the window, you are asked whether changes shall be applied to the project.

 ## License